 “It’s cool because the idea is so simple,” says Germo Gericke, a leader in research and development for nuclear medicine at Novartis.

 Scientists began to harness radiation for medicine in the mid-20th century, when they learned how to focus beams of radiation to treat spots of cancer.
 Computer-guided therapies sharpened the aim and reduced damage to healthy skin and tissue nearby.

-In contrast, targeted radioligand therapy delivers radiation precisely, reaching tumor cells wherever they are hiding.
+This different form of nuclear medicine, targeted radioligand therapy, has the potential to deliver radiation precisely to tumor cells throughout the body.
 This unconventional medicine consists of two main components: a radioactive atom and a tumor-specific molecule.

 The tumor-specific molecule is like a puzzle piece that matches complementary molecular puzzle pieces on the surface of cancer cells.
 These surface molecules are ready and waiting for arrivals that fit.
 The two snap together when the medicine gets close.
-The chemical puzzle pieces don’t match surface molecules on healthy cells, so the medicine passes them by.
+The chemical puzzle pieces rarely match surface molecules on healthy cells, so the medicine passes most of them by.

 “We’re able to deliver the radiation to a little speck of cancer anywhere in the body because we’re exploiting the cancer’s hunger for tumor-specific molecules,” says Chris Leamon, a nuclear medicine drug discovery expert at Novartis.

 Researchers only have matching puzzle pieces for a few forms of cancer right now, so the range of approved and experimental radioligand therapies is limited.
-Leamon’s team and other Novartis researchers are working to discover more so they can expand the use of targeted radioligand therapy to treat more forms of cancer.
+Leamon’s team and other Novartis researchers are working to discover more and hope to expand the use of targeted radioligand therapy to treat more forms of cancer.

 Harnessing nuclear power

 The radioactive atom at the heart of targeted radioligand therapy is, in reality, just an atom that emits energy.
 Atoms chosen for use in this medicine have specific properties that have medical value.